 They were singing a new song: "You are worthy to take the scroll and to open its seals because you were killed, and at the cost of your own blood you have purchased for God persons from every tribe, language, people, and nation.
 (Revelation 5:9 NET)

-Our slave market is this earth with all unsaved people being slaves of sin (John 8:34) and thus Satan (Romans 6:16).
-After the fall of Adam, all the human race could rightfully expect would be punishment for its sins.
+Our slave market is this earth with all unsaved people being slaves of sin (John 8:34) and Satan (Romans 6:16).
+After Adam’s fall, all the human race could rightfully expect would be punishment for its sins.
 However, God the righteous judge stepped down from His judgment throne and Glory to take upon Himself the guilt and penalty of human sin.
-He thereby satisfied His justice thus making it possible to give mercy by justice satisfied to all hell-deserving sinners.
+He thereby satisfied His justice, thus making it possible to give mercy by justice satisfied to all hell-deserving sinners.
 This mercy is given to those who put their faith in the Savior (1) who died for them.
 This was Jesus, our Lord, who paid the price for sin’s penalty at Calvary.
-Those who trust in His blood, belong to Him as His bondslaves.
+Those who trust in His blood belong to Him as His bondslaves.

 The one who eats my flesh and drinks my blood has eternal life, and I will raise him up on the last day.
 (John 6:54 NET)

 II.
 The second Greek word is exagorazō, which means to buy out of the slave market.
 This word is used in the following verses: